 If your business is a member of an industry association, having professional indemnity insurance might be a requirement for your company.
 In this case, the minimum level of cover you need will probably be decided for you.
 Otherwise, it’s important to remember that every business is different, so, when it comes to this insurance, there isn’t a one-size-fits-all solution.

 To work out the cover you might need, you should consider the size of your clients and the size of the contracts you have with them.
 You should also think about the potential total costs you’d to need to make to defend yourself, if a claim was made against you.
 It’s a good idea to also consider any compensation you might have to pay, based on multiples of the fees your clients pay for your services.

 Professional indemnity is one of many types of insurance that can be essential when running a business.
-You can read about other types of cover in our blog, What sort of business insurance do I need?

 From deciding what type of policy to purchase and what it should cover to knowing what provider is best for you, there’s a lot to consider when choosing the right insurance for your business.
 At FSB, we offer services for our members that can help you with this.
 This includes: